Dynamic Conveyor Picking

-This labor-intensive job was automated to reduce labor injuries, factory noise, and to increase throughput by 10%-20%.
+This labor-intensive job was automated with a number of robotic systems to reduce labor injuries, factory noise, and to increase production throughput.

-Midwest Engineered Systems Inc. (MWES) provided a robotic random conveyor picking system using recirculating conveyors, vision systems, and robot integration.
+Midwest Engineered Systems provided this customer with a random conveyor robotic picking system using recirculating conveyors, vision systems and industrial robot integration.

 - Allows for buffering of parts

-- Parts pass through scanners and are presented to robots without human interface.
+- Parts pass through scanners and are presented to robots without human interference

-- 3D vision system uses a laser distance system to monitor part location and position
+- The 3D vision system uses a laser distance system to monitor part location and position

-- Vision system locates parts on moving conveyor and directs each of the robots for proper gripping position.
+- The vision system locates parts on the moving conveyor and directs each of the robots to the proper gripping position

-- 3 Fanuc robots with magnetic end of arm tools (EOATs) for part picking:
+- Three Fanuc robots with magnetic end-of-arm tools (EOATs) for part picking

-- FANUC vision technology for part verification and exact location determination on magnet
+- FANUC vision technology for part verification and exact location determination on the magnet

 Impact to the Customer